sywiltshire/Data-Science-Immersion/sklearn_algorithms.md

 K-fold cross-validation overcomes this limitation and provides more reliable estimates

 But, train/test split is still useful because of its flexibility and speed

+*Linear regression: machine learning model that can be used for regression problems*

+from sklearn.linear_model import LinearRegression